NCEAS/metadig-engine/docs/metadig-101.md

 Docker images are built automatically for each pushed tag, each push to develop, and each push to a feature branch using GitHub actions.
 See `metadig-engine/.github/workflows/build.yml`:line 82 for the docker portion of things.

 The `metadig-engine` repo builds 3 images (worker, scorer, scheduler). `metadig-webapp` builds the controller image.
 My preference is that only one version of `metadig-engine` runs on the cluster.
-Since `metadig-webapp` has `metadig-engine` as a dependency, even if no changes are made to `metadig-webapp`, if `metadig-engine` get's a release, `metadig-webapp` will as well to upgrade the `metadig-engine` dependency to the most recent version.
+Since `metadig-webapp` has `metadig-engine` as a dependency, even if no changes are made to `metadig-webapp`, if `metadig-engine` gets a release, `metadig-webapp` will as well to upgrade the `metadig-engine` dependency to the most recent version.

 To accomplish this, each release of `metadig-engine` needs to be pushed to the dataone maven repository using `mvn publish`.
 Once that is pushed (can also be a snapshot, for pre-release testing), either build and push the controller image to `metadig-webapp`, or push any commit to trigger a GHA build that will build that image with the correct version of `metadig-engine`.
 My usual workflow for all of this is: